 Heroin withdrawal is characterized by sweating, anxiety, depression, extended erections (priapism), sensitive genitals, insomnia, cold sweats, muscle aches, vomiting, diarrhea, and feelings of restlessness.
 These symptoms usually begin 6 to 24 hours after the last dose of the drug is consumed.
 Some people experience involuntary muscle spasms during withdrawal.

 The physical symptoms of heroin withdrawal generally aren't life-threatening.
 That said, the symptoms can be hugely uncomfortable and a major impediment it complete abstinence.
 To prevent these symptoms from occurring, other narcotic drugs are used to slow the rate at which opiates are expelled from the body.
 Drugs commonly used to ease the symptoms of heroin withdrawal include morphine, methadone, Suboxone, Buprenorphine, diamorphine, and Naltrexone.

-In addition to treating the physical symptoms of heroin addiction, there are methods for treating the psychological dependencies that develop.
+In addition to treating the physical symptoms of heroin addiction in New York, there are methods for treating the psychological dependencies that develop.
 Though there are a number of different programs, including inpatient detoxification, inpatient rehab, outpatient rehab, and 12-step programs, they all are roughly equally effective.

 To get help finding addiction treatment options, call Alcohol Treatment Centers New York at (877) 804-1531.